+Exhibit Number

+Exhibit Description

-Exhibit Number Exhibit Description 10.24 § Credit and Security Agreement (Revolving Loan), dated as of March 26, 2021, by and among Alpha Teknova, Inc. and MidCap Financial Trust, as agent and as a lender, and the additional lenders from time to time party thereto.
-10.25 § Credit and Security Agreement (Term Loan), dated as of March 26, 2021, by and among Alpha Teknova, Inc. and MidCap Financial Trust, as agent and as a lender, and the additional lenders from time to time party thereto.
-10.26 + Alpha Teknova, Inc. Executive Severance and Change in Control Plan.
-23.1 Consent of Ernst & Young, LLP, Independent Registered Public Accounting Firm.
-23.2 Consent of Paul Hastings LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (see page II-6 of the original filing of this Registration Statement on Form S-1).
+- 10.23 \ Warehouse Lease Agreement, dated January 1, 2021, between Mooney Family LP and Alpha Teknova, Inc. - 10.24 \ Commercial Lease Agreement, dated October 7, 2020, between Ken and Jill Gimelli, LLC and Alpha Teknova, Inc. - 10.25 \ Credit and Security Agreement (Revolving Loan), dated as of March 26, 2021, by and among Alpha Teknova, Inc. and Midcap Financial Trust, as agent and as a lender, and the additional lenders from time to time party thereto. - 10.26 \ Credit and Security Agreement (Term Loan), dated as of March 26, 2021, by and among Alpha Teknova, Inc. and Midcap Financial Trust, as agent and as a lender, and the additional lenders from time to time party thereto. - 23.1 \ Consent of Ernst & Young, LLP, Independent Registered Public Accounting Firm. - 23.2 \ Consent of Paul Hastings LLP (included in Exhibit 5.1). - 24.1 \ Power of Attorney (included on signature page of this registration statement). - \ To be filed by amendment. - + Management contract or compensatory plan or arrangement. - # Certain confidential information contained in this Exhibit has been omitted because it is both (i) not material and (ii) would be competitively harmful if publicly disclosed. - (b) Financial Statement Schedules.
+All financial statement schedules are omitted because the information called for is not required or is shown either in the financial statements or in the notes thereto.